Skip to content

 In Brookline

-Studio Luz deployed these new details to create a series of layered thresholds both figuratively and physically to mark traditional spaces and function.
-Layered plywood end grain plays on existing rhythms and marks new spaces and functions.
-Our design threads new connections with existing residential vocabulary, such as integrating old door handles.
-These subtle and specific moves allow for legibility and playful hints as a person transitions between the traditional home and newly renovated spaces.
+Our design for this single family residence threads new connections with existing residential vocabulary.
+These subtle and specific moves, such as the use of existing door handles, allow for legibility and playful hints as a person transitions between the traditional home and newly renovated spaces.